 Celebrating 150 Years of Grace Upon Grace

 The Adorers were founded in Italy in 1834 by St. Maria de Mattias.
 Nearly 40 years later, in 1870, a group of Adorers came to the United States.
-In 2020, we are celebrating the rich history of 150 years since our founding in the United States.
-We are remembering the lives of those women on whose shoulders we stand and the gift they have been to those they served.
+In 2020, we celebrated the rich history of 150 years since our founding in the United States.
+We remember the lives of those women on whose shoulders we stand and the gift they have been to those they served.

 We are sharing the story of who we were, who we are, and the women who brought us here.
 Learn the stories of the women who came before us, share their experiences, and tell the history of our establishment as the U.S. Region.

 C.PP.S and ASC Precious Blood Branches

 Our Common Homes

 The sisters who would eventually settle in O’Fallon, Missouri, as Sisters of the Most Precious Blood, and the sisters who would eventually settle in Ruma, Illinois, as Adorers of the Blood of Christ, were one community in the beginning.
 Before they parted ways, they lived in Steinerberg, Switzerland, from 1845 to 1848, in Ottmarsheim, Alsace, France, from 1848 to 1857, and in Gurtweil, Germany, from 1857 to 1870.
 When we immigrated to the United States, Belle Prairie, Illinois, was one of our common homes from 1870 to 1872.
 St Agatha’s in St. Louis, Missouri sheltered us from 1872 until the division in 1875.

 - 1848: Ottmarsheim, Alsace, France